djberg96/archive-tar-external/README.md

 ### OSX
-It appears that the BSD tar that ships on Mac does not implement the -u option properly, and will add a file to the archive even if the timestamp of the file hasn't changed.
+It appears that the BSD tar that ships on Mac does not implement the -u option properly by default, and will add a file to the archive even if the timestamp of the file hasn't changed.

+The OSX issue was effectively addressed in version 1.5.0, where the default archive format was added and set to 'pax'.

 If you come across any other issues, please report them on the project page at https://github.com/djberg96/archive-tar-external.